-As a Thank You to the community, the North Creek Depot Museum will be presenting a FREE program about the history of skiing in the region.
-The program will feature:
+As a Thank You to the community, the North Creek Depot Museum presented a free program at Tannery Pond about the history of skiing in the region.
+About 130 people attended the program and the museum received more than $500 in contributions and gained several members.
+We thank Tannery Pond for helping making this event such a success.

 -a panel discussion with several life-time and life-long skiers who remember many of the original ski areas, and

-- an opportunity for the audience to ask questions or relay their own memories of the early days of skiing.
+– an opportunity for the audience to ask a few questions or relay their own memories of the early days of skiing.

-The program will be followed by a wine, cider and cheese reception.
+The program was followed by a wine, cider and cheese reception.

 $2 adult, $1 children and members free.